csc-training/GeoML/point_cloud.md

 * Papers with code: https://paperswithcode.com/task/3d-point-cloud-classification
 * Review article for point cloud deep learning: https://www.mdpi.com/2072-4292/12/11/1729 -> includes almost all references to the different methods and datasets mentioned here

 Thanks to Anna Shcherbacheva , FGI/NLS for sharing some insights.
+Also thanks to insights gained from presentations at the International Workshop on Point cloud processing 2023.